How to Make it Fit: Writing a 5 Minute Investor Pitch (Quick Tips) Summary

 - Who is your customer? (how old, located where, with what needs?)?

-- How often do they buy?
+- About how often do they buy?

 - How much is spent on this solution in your industry today?